mzarnowski/ordalia/apropos/room.md

 ### we don't need to track which movie is scheduled at which time
 Reason: there is no way to edit the schedule (yet).
 Since we are emitting MovieScheduled events, it is easy to build state from those at a later time if needed.
-### we don't plan to support overnight movies (i.e. also extending the operating hours)
 ### there are not many movies "in flight" at once
 Even assuming we would try to schedule an entire month at once, when with a movie taking 30 minutes and we operate 24/7, this tops at 31 * 24 * 2 (= 1500) concurrent requests.